asaxuc/asaxuc.github.io/_pages/about.md

 Others
 ======
-- I'm fond of painting and subcultures.
+- I'm immersed in painting.
 Feel free to email me for academical discussions & making friends as a same painting enthusiast.
 - pfp by twitter@0waxwing.